-John Edel is the Founder and Executive Director of The Plant.
+John Edel is the Founder of The Plant and Executive Director of Plant Chicago.
 After purchasing the building in July 2010, he immediately began deconstruction and renovation with a vision of intentional reuse, economic development, and truly sustainable food.
 John’s foray into building redevelopment was at the Chicago Sustainable Manufacturing Center, a green business incubator in the Stockyards Industrial Corridor.
 As General Contractor, Edel took the facility from a burnt-out shell to 100% occupancy while using a mixture of waste-stream recycled materials and leading edge technology to make the building exceptionally energy efficient and pleasantly non-toxic.
 The renovation was assisted by a core group of volunteers and by bartering with suppliers, tenants and scrappers.

 In previous careers, John taught computer graphics, designed sets for broadcast television, art directed video games and worked as a chef on private railroad cars.
 He has a lifelong dream of combining industrial preservation and plants in a productive, conservatory-like project.

 Shelby Phillips manages Plant Chicago’s non-profit programs, where he focuses on public outreach and education.
 Shelby started as a volunteer in 2011 giving tours, coordinating public events, and starting design on the shared kitchen.
 In his life before The Plant, Shelby worked as a traveling technology consultant with his BS in Information Technology from the Rochester Institute of Technology and volunteered with Chicago’s Working Bikes.
 His list of personal projects grows every day, and typically involves some combination of fermentation, gluesticks, bikes, and the Rebuilding Exchange.
 Ask him about his cheese press.

 Rachel Swenie, Myco-wrangler and Photo Documentarian